ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/Priorities/Extend/_index.md

  8. *(If not already done)* Publish / link to datasets on the [ready4 Dataverse](https://dataverse.harvard.edu/dataverse/ready4) and share releases of libraries and programs in the [ready4 Zenodo community](https://zenodo.org/communities/ready4/).

 ## When?
-As our current focus in on developing the ready4 MVP systems model, we are not yet actively pursuing this priority.
+As our current focus in on developing the MVP model, we are not yet actively pursuing this priority.
 That will change if we are successful in securing more support from [funders](/docs/getting-started/stakeholders/funders/).
-In the mean time, if you are a [researcher](/docs/getting-started/stakeholders/researchers/) and/or [modeller](/docs/getting-started/users/modeller/) who is interested in leading a project to help extend ready4, you can [contact our project lead](https://mph-economist.netlify.app/#contact) for guidance and/or to discuss the potential for collaborations.
+In the mean time, if you are a [researcher](/docs/getting-started/stakeholders/researchers/) and/or [modeller](/docs/getting-started/users/modeller/) who is interested in leading a project that can help extend ready4, you can [contact our project lead](https://mph-economist.netlify.app/#contact) for guidance and/or to discuss the potential for collaborations.